-- You can find this triangle-shaped organ in the lower abdomen.
+- You can find this organ in the lower abdomen.

 - The bladder can relax and expand to be able to store urine.

-- At the same time, it can also flatten and contract to let the urine flow to the urethra.
+- At the same time, it can also contract to let the urine flow to the urethra.

 When we feel the urge to urinate, usually, we can empty the bladder completely.
 However, some circumstances and medical conditions may prevent complete emptying, making some urine stay inside the bladder for longer.

 Now, some substances in that urine may start to “stick together,” to form crystals.
 These crystals, over time, will turn into stones.

 Believe it or not, but sometimes, bladder stones, even big ones, do not exhibit any signs and symptoms.
 Patients with small stones, on the other hand, often expel them in the urine easily.